Sisip/HappyNewYear/README.md

 # HappyNewYear

-# This is to wish everyone a Happy New Year.
+# This is to wish everyone a Happy New Year!